fplmarques/pipeStructure/README.md

 ## Required arguments:

 **-h/--help**  Show this help message and exit. \
-**-i/--input**  Name of the structure input file (*.str, see below for details)
+**-i/--input**  Name of the structure input file (*.str, see below for details). \

-  -i file, --input file
+- The script assumes that your input file for STRUCTURE includes population data.
-                        Name of the structure input file (*.str).
+- Is you have only samples, you need to modify the script.
-  -k int, --max_k int   Integer assigning the maximum number of K to be evaluated.
+**-k/--max_k**  Integer assigning the maximum number of K to be evaluated. \

   -o prefix, --output_prefix prefix
                         Prefix for STRUCTURE output files.
 Uses input file name if not specified.
   -j int, --n_jobs int  Integer assigning number of nodes to spawn simultaneous processes (parallel); default is 10.